Pringley/edb/README.markdown

 -   Python 3.4 with development headers (e.g. `Python.h`)

-    Install from source [at the Python
+    The source is available [at the Python website](https://www.python.org/ftp/python/3.4.0/Python-3.4.0.tgz)
-    website](https://www.python.org/ftp/python/3.4.0/Python-3.4.0.tgz)

-## Setup

-If you haven't already, install Python 3.4 with development headers.
-To install from source, run:
+    To install from source, download from the link above and run:

         tar xzf Python-3.4.0.tgz
         cd Python-3.4.0
         ./configure
         make
         sudo make install

+## Setup

 Then setup the development environment by running the boostrap script provided with this project.